christophgockel/christophgockel.github.io/_posts/2014-07-02-getting-on-with-ruby.md

 Unfortunately I had to leave the office earlier today.
 In the afternoon I had an appointment at Jobcentre Plus to apply for my National Insurance Number.
 Which is needed as soon as you start working in the U.K. But apart from registering at a GP (which I’ll do once I have a proper room/appartment), this was the last authority visit I had on my list. _Yay!_

 A cool thing in the evening was, [Sandi Metz](https://twitter.com/sandimetz) gave her talk &ldquo;All the Little Things&rdquo; at the BBC Broadcasting House.
 As [Daniel](www.8thlight.com/apprentices/daniel-irvine) couldn’t make it to the talk, he was so kind to give me his ticket.
-So [Uku](http://www.8thlight.com/apprentices/uku-taht), [Makis](http://www.8thlight.com/apprentices/makis-otman) and me went to it. _Thanks again, David!_
+So [Uku](http://www.8thlight.com/apprentices/uku-taht), [Makis](http://www.8thlight.com/apprentices/makis-otman) and me went to it. _Thanks again, Daniel!_

 [There’s a recorded version from RailsConf 2014 online.](https://www.youtube.com/watch?v=8bZh5LMaSmE)